• Home

 Eventually I came up with the idea of presenting an artist during these parties by giving them a 12’x 12’ wall in the front part of my studio to do what ever the hell they want.
 I started to call it Gutterblood on the Wall.

-So far I’ve presented five artists with more to follow.
+So far I’ve presented six artists with more to follow.

 Rita Marie Ross - January 14, 2020